argentsea/docfx/tutorials/configuration.md

 Put another way, records in the shard set are identified with a sort of virtual compound key, consisting of the shard identifier and the record key.
 Because record in a data shard may refer to records in *other* shards, the “foreign key” reference requires saving the shard identifier too.

 Because of the need to persist the ShardId inside database records, the data type of the ShardId is critical.
-ArgentSea uses a generic ShardId to allow you to defined any data type you prefer.
+ArgentSea uses a generic ShardId to allow you to define any data type you prefer.

 > [!IMPORTANT]
 > Once established, the ShardId *type* cannot be easily changed.
-The ShardId *type* is used in configuration, throughout your code, in the database, and across all shard sets.
+The ShardId type is used in configuration, throughout your code, in the database, and across all shard sets.
 Make sure that you will not outgrow your ShardId type’s maximum value, nor unnecessarily require space that will never be used.
 > If you are uncertain, consider using a `short` (Int16/smallint) data type for your ShardId.

 The JSON ShardId type must correspond to whatever type you have defined for your application’s ShardId.
 If your application defines its ShardId as a string, then the JSON should be a string value (i.e. be in quotes); if a number, it should be numeric (i.e. a number, without quotes).